finlaycampbell/WhatsAppR/Readme.md

 ## Importing WhatsApp conversation data

-To import a conversation of interest into WhatsAppR, select 'More' -> 'Email chat' under the options heading.
+To import a conversation of interest into WhatsAppR:
+-select the conversation on the mobile WhatsApp app -select additional options -> 'More' -> 'Email chat' -email the conversation to yourself
-Email the conversation to yourself, and download the .txt file.
-The file path is provided as an argument to WhatsAppR.
+-download the .txt file and provide the file path as an argument to WhatsAppR

 ### Maintainer:
 Finlay Campbell (@finlaycampbell || f.campbell15@imperial.ac.uk)